wp-plugins/dukapress/readme.txt

 [View Screenshots](http://www.flickr.com/photos/moshthepitt/sets/72157624534741496/ "DukaPress screenshots")

 == Changelog ==

+= 2.3.8=
+Fixed a bug with image resizing of images.
+Once you change a product image with an image having the same name, we noticed that the old image is still used

 = 2.3.7 =
 Removed timthumb for image resizing and using WordPress image resizing